Colombian parapolitics scandal: Salvador Arana

 Former governor of the Sucre Department and former ambassador to Chile, Salvador Arana was accused of homicide.
-The Attorney General's Office accused him of being the mastermind behind the assassination of Eduardo Díaz mayor of a town named El Roble.
+The Attorney General's Office accused him of being the mastermind behind the assassination of Eduardo Díaz, mayor of El Roble.
 Díaz had publicly warned that he had been threatened by the paramilitaries.
-Arana was formally accused by a demobilized paramilitary member called Jairo Castillo aka "Pitirry".
+Arana was formally accused by a demobilized paramilitary member called Jairo Castillo, also known as "Pitirry".

 Nancy Patricia Gutiérrez

 Colombia’s Supreme Court announced on April 18, 2008 they are investigating President of Congress Nancy Patricia Gutiérrez for having ties with paramilitary groups.
 According to Colombian newspaper El Tiempo the Supreme court started the investigation after statements made by former congresswoman Rocío Arias in Cambio.
-In an interview with the Colombian magazine the former congresswoman, also under arrest of being involved in parapolitics, said that Gutierrez was supported by paramilitary leader John Fredy ‘The Bird’ Gallo.
+In an interview, the former congresswoman, who was also arrested for being involved in parapolitics, said that Gutiérrez was supported by paramilitary leader John Fredy ‘The Bird’ Gallo.
 Gallo is held responsible for the murder of dozens in the Department of Cundinamarca.

 Mario Uribe Escobar

 Mario Uribe Escobar, cousin of President Álvaro Uribe and former President of Congress sought political asylum at the Costa Rican embassy on April 22, 2008, after a prosecution arrest warrant was made public.
 According to prosecutors, witnesses have claimed that the former President of Congress met with paramilitary leaders in 1998 to jump start a strategy to seize farms in several departments.
 Former paramilitary boss Salvatore Mancuso had previously told the Prosecution he had met with Uribe Escobar in 2002, to ensure the Senator would win the elections in the Córdoba Department.
 Mancuso later retracted this statement.
 According to his lawyer, Uribe went to the Costa Rican embassy in Bogotá on the grounds that he didn't have adequate procedural guarantees in Colombia.

 Mario Uribe was temporarily released from prison 20 August 2008.
-He was set free of prison on November 15, 2012.
+He was released from prison on November 15, 2012.
 He spent 54 months in jail.